-There are many different kinds of oatmeal available for purchase.
-This can sometimes be confusing about which one to pick.
-Instant oatmeal is one of those options.
+There are many different kinds of oatmeal including instant.
+This may be confusing about which one to pick which is why many of my health coaching clients ask about it.
 Let’s answer, what’s the difference between instant oatmeal and oatmeal?

 Regular oatmeal oats are made by steaming oat groats so they’re soft and then rolling the groats into flakes.
 Instant oats are steamed longer, rolled thinner and dehydrated so they can cook faster.
 Instant oats cook in minutes while regular oatmeal cooks for 5 minutes.
-Instant oats are creamier than regular oatmeal.
+Instant is creamier than regular.

 This article will explain all the differences between the two including their nutrients and glycemic index scores.
 In addition, I’ll examine their tastes, textures, costs and health benefits.

 In addition to coaching clients about them, I’ve purchased, researched and consumed both prior to, during and sometimes after writing this article.
 I routinely consume both types.

 Are Instant Oatmeal and Old-Fashioned Oatmeal the Same?